 Clothing: Bring layers as the temperature in the Sierra varies throughout the day.
-Avoid any cotton if possible: synthetic clothing is best since it wicks moisture away from the skin.
+Synthetic clothing is best since it wicks moisture away from the skin.
+Cotton layers are also nice for sun protection.
 Raingear is a must.
 And make sure your hiking boots are well broken in!
-If they're new, wear them around at home or work for a few days.
+If they're new, wear them around at home or work for a couple of weeks.

 Food: You are responsible for all your own food.
 Pack light, but pack enough to satisfy your appetite.
 Strenuous activity and high elevation can enhance or depress your normal appetite.
 You are required to store your food in a bear-proof container.
-Yosemite Conservancy will provide a coupon to obtain one from the Wilderness Center free of charge after you register.
+Yosemite Conservancy will provide these free of charge.
+A coupon will be emailed after registration.